hitherejoe/animate/README.md

 (You'll find the supporting medium article for this project here!) - Link coming soon ;)

-Animate is a simple application demoing meaningful motion on Android The applications takes a look at a bunch of different Material Style animations, including:
+Animate is a simple application demoing meaningful motion on Android.
+The applications takes a look at a bunch of different Material Style animations, including:

 - Touch Feedback